ioquatix/fingerprint/README.md

 #### Duplicates

-Fingerprint can efficiently find duplicates in one or more fingeprints.
+Fingerprint can efficiently find duplicates in one or more fingerprints.

 	$ fingerprint duplicates index.fingerprint
 	F .git/refs/heads/master